-"You looked happy," she said after a while, but he only frowned before forging on ahead.
+"You looked happy," she said, but he only frowned before forging on ahead.

 THEY WALKED A little farther, gaining a few yards (she really couldn't tell, as it didn't feel like they're getting anywhere at all), when another series of images formed from the mist.

 Young Zuko was sitting with a woman by a small pond.
 She looked to be his mother.
 They were smiling and laughing, feeding the little turtle-ducks that swam in circles, trying to catch the bits of bread.
 As his mother held him close, Katara felt a sudden pang of longing in her chest.